Adding P2P texting to your annual giving strategy

 In order to have your team send texts, you need to know when they are available.
 We recommend creating “shifts” that are between 200 and 500 messages, and letting message senders know that a “shift” takes place over the course of about 48 hours -- which is how long it takes for replies to come in and conversations to run their course.
 It’s important to make clear that a shift is not complete once they send out their initial messages.
 The real work is in responding to replies and collecting data using survey questions.

 - Sweeping: We realize that your texters may not be able to stick with an assignment over 48 hours.
 If a regular student worker shift is 3-4 hours long, we recommend you still assign that student between 200-500 messages, but have a staff person assigned as ‘sweeper.’
 Once the student worker shifts are over, an Admin can answer incomplete threads themselves through the conversations view, or reassign the messages to the sweeper, who can make sure all open threads get closed out.

-Once you’ve decided who you want to text and gotten your team set up and trained, here’s a few more things to consider as you get ready to launch your campaigns.
+Once you’ve decided who you want to text and gotten your team set up and trained, here are a few more things to consider as you get ready to launch your campaigns.